sonammas/relay42IOTDevices/README.md

 4) Docker

 Steps to run:
-The folllowing instructions will show how to run the application:
+The following instructions will show how to run the application:

+Clone this project onto your local system

 1) Run docker on Windows